rage/java-programming/data/week4/1-arrays.md

 </sample-output>

 ## Type of the elements
 You can create an array stating the type of the elements of the array followed by square brackets (typeofelements[]).
-Therefore the elements of the array can be of any type.
+Therefore, the elements of the array can be of any type.
 Here's a few examples:

 ```java
 String[] months = new String[12];